Read below to learn how to configure supported EVM networks for the Expo SDK and how to switch the embedded wallet’s current network.

 By default, transactions from the embedded wallet will be sent using Privy’s default RPC providers.
 Please note that Privy’s default providers are subject to rate limits; these limits are sufficiently generous for developing your integration and moderate amounts of app usage.

-As your app's usage scales, we recommend that you setup your own RPC providers (with Infura, Alchemy, QuickNode, Blast, etc.) and configure Privy to use these providers per the instructions below.
+As your app’s usage scales, we recommend that you setup your own RPC providers (with Alchemy, QuickNode, Blast, etc.) and configure Privy to use these providers per the instructions below.
 Setting up your own providers gives you maximum control over RPC throughput and rate limits, and offers you much more visibility into RPC analytics and common errors.

 import {mainnet} from 'viem/chains';

-import {addRpcUrlOverrideToChain} from '@privy-io/react-auth';
+import {addRpcUrlOverrideToChain} from '@privy-io/chains';

 const mainnetOverride = addRpcUrlOverrideToChain(mainnet, INSERT_CUSTOM_RPC_URL);